5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 11. **Increase Max Backlight Brightness Level** (optional):

 	- Add boot-arg `applbkl=0` for increased maximum brightness of the display as defined in `SSDT-PNLF.aml` instead of letting Whatevergreen handle it.
+Also available as device property (see Whatevergreen documentation for details).

 #### Used boot arguments and NVRAM variables
 - **Boot-args:**
 	- `brcmfx-country=#a`: Wifi Country Code (`#a` = generic).
 For details check the documentation for [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup).
 	- `gfxrst=1`: Draws Apple logo at 2nd boot stage instead of framebuffer copying &rarr; Smoothens transition from the progress bar to the Login Screen/Desktop when an external monitor is attached.
 	- `ipc_control_port_options=0`: Fixes issues with electron-based Apps like Discord in macOS Monterey and newer when SIP is lowered.
-	- `amfi_get_out_of_my_way=0x1`: Disables Apple Mobile File Integrity.
+	- `amfi_get_out_of_my_way=0x1`: Disables [Apple Mobile File Integrity](https://eclecticlight.co/2018/12/29/amfi-checking-file-integrity-on-your-mac/).
 Required to be able to install Intel HD 4000 drivers in macOS 12+ using OpenCore Legacy Patcher (OCLP) in Post-Install.
 Also required to boot macOS Ventura afterwards.
 Requires SIP to be disabled.
 - **NVRAM variables**:
 	- OCLP Settings `-allow_amfi`: Does the same as boot-arg `amfi_get_out_of_my_way=0x1` but only when the OpenCore Patcher App is running.
 Otherwise you can't run the root patcher.
 	- `revblock:media` &rarr; Blocks `mediaanalysisd` on Ventura+ (for Metal 1 GPUs).
 Required so apps like Firefox don't crash.
 Requires RestrictEvents.kext